-"...we have become a part of the Amazon Forest by breathing its clean air, drinking and bathing in its freshwater, eating its vibrant fruits and food, witnessed and felt its exuberance, it is intensely alive – this life force is now within us."
+"...we have become a part of the Amazon Rainforest by breathing its clean air, drinking and bathing in its freshwater, eating its vibrant fruits, witnessed and felt its exuberance, it is intensely alive – this life force is now within us."

 (Top middle image) Screen shot of drone footage at Balbina Hydroelectric Dam by Hilnado Mendes.

 LABVERDE is an intensive residency program designed for artists and creators who are eager to reflect on nature and landscape, to experience the influence of the world's largest tropical forest in the conception and development of art; exploring the connection between art, the natural environment and science.

 During the program along with sixteen local and international artists Man&Wah was immersed in a diverse range of lectures, discussions, workshops and field trips with local naturalist guides, physicist/cosmologist, biologist, philosopher, ecologist, horticulturist, mycologist, artist, architect/urban planners, ornithologist, curators, forest scientists and people engaging within the local slow food movements utilising indigenous ingredients.